daxzio/cocotbext-jtag/README.md

 ### JTAG Driver

-The `JTAGDriver` class implement a JTAG driver and is capable of generating read and write operations against JTAG devices, either singularly or in a chain.
+The `JTAGDriver` class implements a JTAG driver and is capable of generating read and write operations against JTAG devices, either singularly or in a chain.

 To use these modules, import the one you need and connect it to the DUT: